raphael-weigand/crw-chrome-extension/README.md

 ## Setup Chrome Extension from this Repo

 The extension is not yet published to Chrome Webstore, but you can locally install it.
+I plan to publish it to the Chrome Webstore shortly.

 Download the repo in a folder.
 Then follow this guide on how to enable local [chrome extensions](https://developer.chrome.com/docs/extensions/get-started)